AleksBL/GFVIEM_multilayer/README.md

 # GFVIEM_multilayer
-The "k-integrals.py" code contains functions that have overloaded been with numba/numba_scipy, meaning it talks together with the "scipy.integrate.quad" routine.
+The "k-integrals.py" code contains functions that have overloaded been with numba/numba_scipy, meaning it makes for very fast integration together with the "scipy.integrate.quad" routine.
 This makes for faster evaluation of common Sommerfelt integrals needed for calculation of dyadic Green's functions for multilayered reference structures,  as found in e.g T. M. Søndergaard: Green's function integral equation method in Nano-optics.

 Also included is a conjugate gradient implementation of the CG-algorithm presented in the same book.